.45 ACP Ammo

 • Availability: I have seen more boxes of 9mm ammo in local shops than .45 ACP.
 This is not a hard-and-fast rule, but is something that I’ve noticed over the past few years.
 9mm is cheaper to stock, since dealer cost is usually less than corresponding .45 ammo.

 So, where does that leave us?
-I felt I must compare the two calibers, as both are popular but the 9mm is king in terms of gun and ammo sales, as of this writing.
-Does that make the old .45 any less of a self-defense round?
-Not hardly.
-There’s another old quote that I’ve heard throughout my shooting career that goes like: “The .45 starts out the diameter that the 9mm needs to expand to in order to be effective”, or words to that effect.
-Now, don’t take me to task for that — I don’t believe that the 9mm lacks “stopping power”, whatever that is.
-With modern ammo, it’s been shown by more than one experiment that all three major self-defense autoloader rounds — the 9mm, .40 S&W and .45 ACP — are fairly statistically equal in incapacitation ability, given proper bullets and velocities.
+I felt it was important to compare the two calibers, given that both are popular, though the 9mm currently leads in gun and ammo sales.
+Does this make the venerable .45 any less effective as a self-defense round?
+Not at all.
+There’s an old saying that goes something like, “The .45 starts out at the diameter that the 9mm needs to expand to in order to be effective.”
+Now, don’t misunderstand me—I don’t believe the 9mm is lacking in “stopping power,” whatever that may mean.
+Modern ammunition has demonstrated through various tests that the three major self-defense autoloader calibers—the 9mm, .40 S&W, and .45 ACP—are statistically comparable in terms of incapacitation ability, provided the bullets and velocities are appropriate.

 Bullet Velocity 10mm vs .45 ACP